-Computable Interference of Unitary Orders - Definition.
-Rather than either the bounded interference in quantum mechanics or an unconditional interference, in this work we investigate the computational power of quantum computing with computable interference of unitary orders.
-In our model, while the probability to succeed in executing order interference is proportional to the norm of the OI state (as per standard quantum mechanics), we allow an investment of computational work (or energy) to amplify the success probability arbitrarily close to 1.
+success probability arbitrarily close to 1 (up to phase misalignment).
 The ability to execute computable order interference is formally captured by an object we define, called an Order Interference (OI) oracle \mathcal{O}{OI} .
-The full definition (Definition 4.4) of an OI oracle is given in Section 4.1, and for the sake of this Section 1 and Section 2, it will be sufficient to focus on a slightly weaker variant of it (given in Definition 4.2).
+The full definition (Definition 4.4) of an OI oracle is given in Section 4.1, and for the sake of this Section 1 and Section 2, it will be sufficient to focus on a relaxed variant of it (given in a Corollary 4.1 of the definition).